CINEMA TERMS & CONDITIONS

 By visiting our Cinema up to five minutes before the event - subject to availability.

-04. Bookings & Tickets - Payment Methods
+04. Bookings, Tickets and Concessions - Payment Methods

 We currently accept bookings using the following cards